 7. Boat cruise on the Rhine River

-Take an hour-long cruise along the Rhine River, which goes past all the main sights of Strasbourg noted above.
+Take an hour-long cruise along the Rhine River, which goes past all the main sights of the city.
 With headphones, you can listen to commentary in any language you want (even Alsacien!).
 Departure point is near the Notre Dame Cathedral, just behind Palais Rohan.

 8. The Museums